HowTech-2023/Mobile-App-IOS/README.md

 ---
 ## Description

-This is the IOS app made with xcode.
+This is the IOS app made with [Anubias](https://github.com/4xmen/anubias).
 ---
 **Supported platforms**